UnforeseenOcean/c4/README.md

 The c4_RAT is a remote administration tool, for computers running Windows, only, totally written in python.

-You can now make sure that nobody is using your computer when you are away!
+You can now make sure that nobody is using your computer while you are away!

 It works via the upload of received data to a ftp server.